midelic/betaflight/README.md

 **Main  contribution of this fork is that the FRSKY RX compatible code was added to betaflight core** **No more PPM ,RX-PWM ,SBUS ot other serial RX.No more aditional mcu chip added to the FC hardware.**
-**One CC2500 module connected to STM32 mcu which communicate via spi.Feature RSSI and VBAT telemetry** **The target setup is set in target.h.There are two target folders one for F1 chip MIDELICF1 and another MIDELICF3 for F3 chip**
+**One CC2500 module connected to STM32 mcu which communicate via spi.Features now full telemetry** **The target setup is set in target.h.There are two target folders one for F1 chip MIDELICF1 and another MIDELICF3 for F3 chip**

 **Another feature is binding via CLI panel.**